scrabbletank/farhome-rules/monstroustreasure.md

 ***Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0</br>On hit deals 1/3 in piercing damage.

 ***Dive.*** *Maneuver*, *Melee Attack:* 7 AP, Range 3, 2/2/1/0/0</br>Can only be used while the Burrowbeast is above ground.
 The Burrowbeast jumps up to 3 tiles, landing on one or more creatures.
 All creatures the Burrowbeast land on make a Strength or Dexterity save.
-On hit they take 0/3 in bludgeoning damage, and are knocked prone on a critical.
+On hit they take 0/3 in bludgeoning damage, being knocked prone on a critical.
 ___

 #### Dire Bear